Compare abortion procedures

 - It fails slightly more often than surgical abortion (depending on how many weeks pregnant you are).

-- There is a procedure.
+- There's a medical procedure.
 A clinician must insert instruments inside the uterus.
 The vacuum aspirator may seem noisy.

 - Anaesthetics and drugs to manage pain during the procedure may cause side effects.